psychodadjoke/AdBlocks/README.md

-# adaway-blacklist
+# AdBlocks
-A personal blacklist for use on my AdAways
+Personal blacklists for my PiHoles and AdAways
+I'll add some Scripts and Stuff later